DuudeXXI/DuudeXXI/README.md

-I have bright idea of being a CEO of my own Web-development company, Its just that I'm used to taking responsibilities and I **Love** being the one that can try to bend things the way I decide to.
+I have bright idea of being a CEO of my own Web-development company, Its just that I'm used to taking responsibilities and I **Love** being the one that can at least try to turn things the way I see best.

 ### Socials